Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Introduction

-A particularly insidious threat arises from backdoor attacks: deliberate manipulations that embed hidden triggers within a model, allowing an adversary to override standard behavior and thereby control the generation.
-While extensive research has explored backdoor attacks in classification models~\cite{shafahi2018poison, zhang2021advdoor, chen2017targeted, wenger2021backdoor, DBLP:journals/corr/SzegedyZSBEGF13, gu2017badnets, huang2011adversarial} and broader classes of generative models~\cite{chou2024villandiffusion, wan2023poisoning, zhao2023prompt, chou2023backdoor, yang2024stealthy, yao2024poisonprompt, zheng2023trojvit}, few have focused on text-to-image generation~\cite{radford2021learning, wang2024eviledit, BAGM}.
-So far, to the best of our knowledge, \emph{no work has analyzed how backdoor triggers can be exploited to circumvent unlearning efforts in the context of text-to-image generation}.
-This poses a significant security risk, as our findings reveal that such backdoors can effectively render current unlearning attempts futile.
+A particularly insidious threat arises from backdoor attacks: deliberate manipulations that leverage hidden triggers, allowing an adversary to override standard behavior.
+While extensive research has explored backdoor attacks in classification models~\citep{gu2017badnets, shafahi2018poison, wenger2021backdoor} and broader classes of generative models~\citep{wan2023poisoning, zhao2023prompt, yang2024stealthy,chou2024villandiffusion}, few have focused on text-to-image generation~\citep{BAGM, wang2024eviledit}.
+So far, to the best of our knowledge, \emph{no work has analyzed how backdoor triggers can be exploited to circumvent concept erasure}.